-- 4.1.
-Re-Roof sheathing inspection.
-An affidavit with a notarized signature of a state or locally licensed roofing contractor for the installation of additional sheathing fasteners as required by the Existing Building Code may be accepted at the discretion of the building official. - 5.
+- Exterior siding/cladding - Sheathing fasteners - Roof/wall dry-in - NOTE: Sheathing fasteners installed and found to be missing the structural member (shiners) shall be removed and properly reinstalled prior to installation of the dry-in material. - 4.
+Exterior wall coverings.
+Shall at a minimum include the following building components in progress inspections: - Exterior wall coverings and veneers - Soffit coverings - 5.
+Roofing inspection.
+Shall at a minimum be made in at least two inspections and include the following building components: - Dry-in - Insulation - Roof coverings (including In Progress as necessary) - Insulation on roof deck (according to submitted energy calculation) - Flashing - 5.1 Re-roof sheathing inspection.
+An affidavit with a notarized signature of a state or locally licensed roofing contractor for the installation of additional sheathing fasteners as required by the Existing Building Code may be accepted at the discretion of the building official. - 6.
 Final inspection.
-To be made after the building is completed and ready for occupancy. - 5.1.
-In flood hazard areas, as part of the final inspection, a final certification of the lowest floor elevation shall be submitted to the authority having jurisdiction. - 6.
+To be made after the building is completed and ready for occupancy. - 6.1.
+In flood hazard areas, as part of the final inspection, a final certification of the lowest floor elevation shall be submitted to the authority having jurisdiction. - 7.
 Swimming pool inspection.
-First inspection to be made after excavation and installation of reinforcing steel, bonding and main drain and prior to placing of concrete shell. - 1.
-Steel reinforcement inspection - 2.
-Underground electric inspection. - 3.
-Underground piping inspection including a pressure test. - 4.
-Underground electric inspection under deck area (including the equipotential bonding) - 5.
-Underground piping inspection under deck area.. - 6.
-Deck inspection: to be made prior to installation of the deck material (with forms, deck drains, and any reinforcement in place - 7.
-Safety Inspection; Made prior to filling the pool with the bonding connections made, the proper drain covers installed and the final barriers installed. - 8.
-Final pool piping. - 9.
-Final Electrical inspection. - 10.
-Final inspection to be made when the swimming pool is complete and all required enclosure requirements are in place. - In order to pass final inspection and receive a certificate of completion, a residential swimming pool must meet the requirements relating to pool safety features as described in Section 454.2.17. of The Florida Building Code. - 7.
+First inspection to be made after excavation and installation of reinforcing steel, bonding and main drain and prior to placing of concrete. - a.
+Steel reinforcement inspection - b.
+Underground electric inspection - c.
+Underground piping inspection including a pressure test. - d.
+Underground electric inspection under deck area (including the equipotential bonding) - b.
+Underground piping inspection under deck area - c.
+Deck inspection: to be made prior to installation of the deck material (with forms, deck drains, and any reinforcement in place - d.
+Safety Inspection; Made prior to filling the pool with the bonding connections made, the proper drain covers installed and the final barriers installed. - e.
+Final pool piping - f.
+Final Electrical inspection - g.
+Final inspection to be made when the swimming pool is complete and all required enclosure requirements are in place. - In order to pass final inspection and receive a certificate of completion, a residential swimming pool must meet the requirements relating to pool safety features as described in Section 454.2.17 of this code. - 8.
 Demolition inspections.
-First inspection to be made after all utility connections have been disconnected and secured in such manner that no unsafe or unsanitary conditions shall exist during or after demolition operations. - Final inspection to be made after all demolition work is completed. - 8.
+First inspection to be made after all utility connections have been disconnected and secured in such manner that no unsafe or unsanitary conditions shall exist during or after demolition operations.

+- Final inspection to be made after all demolition work is completed. - 9.
 Manufactured building inspections.
-The building department shall inspect construction of foundations; connecting buildings to foundations; installation of parts identified on plans as site installed items, joining the modules, including utility crossovers; utility connections from the building to utility lines on site; and any other work done on site which requires compliance with the Florida Building Code.
-Additional inspections may be required for public educational facilities (see Section 453.27.20 of this the Florida Building Code). - 9.
-Where impact resistant coverings or impact resistant systems are installed, the building official shall schedule adequate inspections of impact resistant coverings or impact resistant systems to determine the following:
+The building department shall inspect construction of foundations; connecting buildings to foundations; installation of parts identified on plans as site installed items, joining the modules, including utility cross- overs; utility connections from the building to utility lines on site; and any other work done on site which requires compliance with the Florida Building Code.
+Additional inspections may be required for public educational facilities (see Section 453.27.20 of this code). - 10.
+Where impact-resistant coverings or impact-resistant systems are installed, the building official shall schedule adequate inspections of impact-resistant coverings or impact-resistant systems to determine the following: